-What are the different types of thalassemia?There are mainly 2 different types of thalassemia based on which oxygen carrying protein part of hemoglobin is affected-
+There are mainly two different types of thalassemia based on which oxygen-carrying protein part of hemoglobin is affected:

 A child with a single affected variant will lead a healthy and normal life but could pass on the risk variant to the offspring.

 There are multiple genetic variants associated with thalassemia that have been characterized.

 Genetic testing in thalassemia detection

-The advent of micro-array technology and PCR methods have resulted in better detection and characterizations of thalassemia.
+The advent of microarray technology and PCR methods have resulted in better detection and characterizations of thalassemia.

 Gene therapy for thalassemia

-The expression of these genes are also restricted to a certain fraction of the bone marrow cells, which are essentially stem cells which could give rise to macrophages, or granulocytes or erythrocytes.
+The expression of these genes is also restricted to a certain fraction of the bone marrow cells, which essentially stem cells that could give rise to macrophages, or granulocytes, or erythrocytes.

 Prevalence of genetic variants associated with thalassemia in India

-The IVS-1-5 mutation is one of the most common mutation and is present in 22.8 to 81.4% in different populations in the homozygous state (2 risk variants).
+The IVS-1-5 mutation is one of the most common mutations and is present in 22.8 to 81.4% in different populations in the homozygous state (2 risk variants).

-Another study conducted by Bashyam MD et al (2004) found that nearly 10% of people with thalassemia were born in India every year.
+Another study conducted by Bashyam MD et al. (2004) found that nearly 10% of people with thalassemia were born in India every year.

-There are more than 200 thalassemia mutations which have been detected but 28 of these mutations have been documented in India.
+More than 200 thalassemia mutations have been detected, but only 28 of these mutations have been documented in India.